-8 Ways to Make $$$ With Crypto & 4 That Aren't Worth It
+8 Ways to Make Money With Crypto & 4 That Aren't Worth It

 Keep in mind while the below-mentioned methods are great to do on the side, ultimately working a ‘real job’ some extra hours and investing those funds are likely to have a bigger impact than doing the below methods unless you have many thousands of dollars to invest in cryptocurrency money-making.

 If you only have a few hundred dollars or nothing you’d likely be better off making money through play to earn crypto games, as many of them you can start playing with absolutely no money or just a hundred dollars, and begin making hundreds to even around a thousand dollars a month in just a few months of learning the game(s) and how to play them efficiently.

 However if you have a real job, or substantial assets/wealth, then there’s better options than crypto gaming that we’ll cover below.

 There’s lots of ways to make money with cryptocurrency, but most of them aren’t worth to time and effort they take — below we’ll cover the ones we personally use to make thousands of dollars a month in passive income from cryptocurrency.

 This is without a doubt the best way to make money with cryptocurrency if you have a decent amount of capital/money invested — as all you have to do is deposit your cryptocurrency on a platform that allows you to lend it out (or stake it).
 There’s many good platforms for this — we’d recommend checking out our comparisons of such platforms, such as our guides comparing Blockfi vs Nexo or Hodlnaut vs Celsius as each platform has it’s advantages.

 You can expect to make around 5% to 13% per year on your cryptocurrency balance by lending it out or staking it, depending on which cryptocurrency you’re keeping your funds with — sometimes a bit less depending on the crypto-asset you are lending out.